Contrasting MyMD Pharmaceuticals (MYMD) and Its Rivals

-MyMD Pharmaceuticals (NASDAQ:MYMD – Get Rating) is one of 40 public companies in the “Diagnostic substances” industry, but how does it weigh in compared to its competitors?
-We will compare MyMD Pharmaceuticals to related companies based on the strength of its analyst recommendations, profitability, valuation, risk, institutional ownership, earnings and dividends.
+MyMD Pharmaceuticals (NASDAQ:MYMD – Get Rating) is one of 40 public companies in the “Diagnostic substances” industry, but how does it contrast to its competitors?
+We will compare MyMD Pharmaceuticals to related businesses based on the strength of its dividends, institutional ownership, earnings, valuation, analyst recommendations, profitability and risk.

 Profitability